Blog 10 min read

 f.write(image)

-Three lines of code, working screenshot.
+Three lines of code in any language, working screenshot.
 No Chromium installation, no Docker, no browser management.

 Staying Within the Free Tier: Optimization Tips